Itch, itch, itch. Scratch, scratch, scratch. Chronic inflammation of the skin, accompanied by intense itching is most commonly diagnosed as eczema.

 - Dust mites

 Most doctors are quick to prescribe chemical laden barrier creams or for severe eczema, steroid creams.
 While these may offer some relief, they often times simply perpetuate the cycle.
-While you have to do your own research and determine what method of treatment and prevention works best for you, in my experience, the more natural the treatment, the longer the time I have between flare ups.
+While you have to do your own research and determine what method of eczema support and prevention works best for you, in my experience, the more natural you go, the longer the time I have between flare ups.

 According to the National Eczema Association, the best moisturizers for eczema are greasy and oily and not water based.
 Coconut oil is clearly a good match here as it contains less water than commercial lotions and it definitely is oily.
 Despite not having a high water content, coconut oil’s moisture retaining capacity is what helps restore dry, scaly skin, keeping it hydrated and healthy.